KashanPillay/EEE4113F_Group34_MDLPRI040_PLLKAS005_SNGLIY001/README.md

 - Roles and Contributions:

-  Liyana Singh (SNGLIY001) – Circuit Design
+  Liyana Singh (SNGLIY001) – Subsystem 1 - Circuit Design
   Designed and implemented the analog front-end circuitry for the IR sensor.

-  Priya Moodley (MDLPRI040) – Microcontroller, GPS, and Signal Processing Programmed the ESP32 microcontroller for data acquisition.
+  Priya Moodley (MDLPRI040) – Subsystem 2 - Microcontroller, GPS, and Signal Processing
+  Programmed the ESP32 microcontroller for data acquisition.
 Integrated GPS module for coordinate tracking.
 Applied signal processing techniques for clean, interpretable oximetry and     pulse data.
 Developed the power management system.

-  Kashan Pillay (PLLKAS005) – Front-End Development, Data Analysis, and Housing Design Built a PyQt5 GUI for data visualization and system interaction.
+  Kashan Pillay (PLLKAS005) – Subsystem 3 - Front-End Development, Data Analysis, and Housing Design Built a PyQt5 GUI for data visualization and system interaction.
 Developed tools for logging and analyzing collected data.
 Designed and 3D printed the custom housing suitable for       penguin use.